qiluge/ontology/README.md

 - Golang supported operating system

 ## Get Ontology
+### Get from release
+- You can download latest ontology binary file with ` curl https://dev.ont.io/ontology_install | sh `.

+- You can download other version at [release page](https://github.com/ontio/ontology/releases).

 ### Get from source code

 Clone the Ontology repository into the appropriate $GOPATH/src/github.com/ontio directory.